cloewen8/Plan-Loader/tutorials/Errors.md

 Something bad!
 ```

-## Propogation
+## Propagation
-If an error is thrown from `handleError` or the function does not exist, it will be propogated to the parent plan.
+If an error is thrown from `handleError` or the function does not exist, it will be propagated to the parent plan.
 This allows for data to be attached to errors, multi-phase error handling, and worst-case-scenario error handling.
 ```js
 {
 	plans: [